Young Leaders Academy

 What is the John Curtin Young Leaders Academy?

-The John Curtin Young Leaders Academy is a political leadership learning and development program for young Australians who align themselves with Labor’s values.
-Participants of the program are highly motivated individuals, interested in pursuing a career in politics, public service or civil society, passionate about wanting to help create a better and fairer Australia.
+The John Curtin Young Leaders Academy is a political leadership learning and development program for young Australians (aged 35 and under) who align themselves with Labor’s values, and are passionate about wanting to help create a better and fairer Australia.

-Over the course of one year, participants of the program will be given the chance to broaden their political knowledge, critical thinking and communication skills.
-Participants will also get to know themselves, and their leadership style and development needs a lot better during dedicated sessions on leadership and personal development.
+By participating in this program, individuals are given the chance to broaden their political and policy-making knowledge, critical thinking and communication skills.
+Participants will also get to know themselves, and their leadership style and development needs through dedicated sessions on leadership and personal development.
 At completion, participants will be referred to as ‘Curtin Scholars’.

 THE ACADEMY